alan-turing-institute/templates/beamer-templates/README.md

 # Beamer Templates
 Beamer templates for producing presentations in LaTeX that match ATI house style.
 ## Installation
 Download the files from the template directory, using the "clone or download" button located to the upper left.
-Copy the \*.sty files to the corresponding subfolders in your Beamer themes directory:
+Copy the following **\*.sty** files to the corresponding subfolders in your Beamer themes directory:
  - **beamerthemeTuring.sty** should be copied to the **themes** subfolder
  - **beamerouterthemeTuring** should be copied to the **outerthemes** subfolder
  - **beamerinnerthemeTuring** should be copied to the **innerthemes** subfolder